Alain-Philippe Malagnac d'Argens de Villèle

 Alain-Philippe Malagnac (16 July 1951 – 16 December 2000) was the adopted son of French writer Roger Peyrefitte, their relationship being a subject of several of the latter's works.
-Malagnac was also an art collector and the husband of a singer Amanda Lear.
+Malagnac was also an art collector and the husband of singer Amanda Lear.

 Scion of a French aristocratic family, 12-year-old Alain-Philippe had a minor role in the film Les Amitiés particulières (English title: This Special Friendship), released in 1964, based on Roger Peyrefitte's autobiographical novel.
 The two met during the film's making and began what was to be a long association professionally and personally.
 This formed the background to Peyrefitte's novel Notre Amour (Éd.
 Flammarion, 1967) and to L'Enfant de cœur (an allusion to Malagnac's role as a choirboy in the film).

-At the age of 16, Malagnac became Peyrefitte's personal secretary, and as a young man was adopted by Peyrefitte.
+At the age of 16, Malagnac became Peyrefitte's personal secretary and as a young man was adopted by Peyrefitte.

-As an adult, Malagnac's career (often financed by Peyrefitte) included proprietorship of Le Bronx, one of the first openly gay nightclubs in Paris, and briefly managing French singer Sylvie Vartan, a disastrous undertaking which almost caused bankruptcy for Peyrefitte, who was forced to sell artworks and erotic antiquities to pay the resulting debts.
+As an adult, Malagnac's career (often financed by Peyrefitte) included proprietorship of Le club Colony, one of the first openly gay nightclubs in Paris and briefly managing French singer Sylvie Vartan, a disastrous undertaking which almost caused bankruptcy for Peyrefitte, who was forced to sell artworks and erotic antiquities to pay the resulting debts.

-In 1978, Malagnac met Amanda Lear in Paris, and in April 1979, while on a trip to the United States, they married.
+In 1978, Malagnac met Amanda Lear in Paris and in April 1979, while on a trip to the United States, they married.
 Their marriage lasted 21 years until his death.
 On Saturday, December 16, 2000, Malagnac was killed by smoke in a fire at his recently bought farm house in Saint-Étienne-du-Grès.
 He died just six weeks after Peyrefitte.